Azurioh/lessons-resumer-back/README.md

-# lessons-resumer-back
+# lessons-resumer-AI

-Server used to resume your lessons using AI
+Optimized AI processing to resume your lessons